Skip to main content

 Oregano Oil Benefits Many Ailments

 Oregano oil is particularly rich in healthy ingredients.
-You can use it as a remedy for many ailments.
-High quality is important so that the valuable essential oils can develop their full effect.
+You can use it as a remedy for a wide array of ailments.
+High quality is important to get the full effect from the valuable essential oils.

-If you suffer from nail fungus or inflammation of the cuticles, mix a drop of oregano oil in a ratio of 1:10 with another neutral oil and massage the affected area several times a day with the oil mixture.
+If you suffer from nail fungus or cuticle inflammation, mix a drop of oregano oil with another neutral oil in a ratio of 1:10 and massage the mixture into the affected area several times a day.

 For muscle tension, you can easily make an effective massage oil.
 Mix about fifteen drops of oregano oil with 100 milliliters of a neutral massage oil.
-Massage aching joints and tensions with the oil mixture several times a day.
+Massage aching joints and tense spots with the oil mixture several times a day.

-For inhalation, a maximum of five drops of the oil to one liter of hot water is sufficient.
-Make sure that the water has a temperature of at least 176 ° Fahrenheit, so that the essential oils can develop properly.
+If you want to make a mixture to inhale, add up to five drops of the oil to one liter of hot water.
+Make sure that the water has a temperature of at least 176° Fahrenheit so you can get the full effect of the essential oils.

-You can fight inflammation of the mouth and throat by adding three drops of oil to a glass of water and gargling or rinsing the mouth several times a day with the mixture.
+You can fight inflammation of the mouth and throat by adding three drops of oil to a glass of water and gargling or rinsing your mouth out with the mixture several times a day.

-For stomach ailments, you should mix the healing oil in a 1:20 ratio with olive oil or another cooking oil and take one tablespoon of it daily.
+For stomach ailments, you should mix the healing oil with olive or another cooking oil in a 1:20 ratio and take one tablespoon of it daily.

 Oregano Oil Capsules as a Practical Alternative